yamcs/yamcs/docs/server-manual/web-interface/configuration.rst

     It should only be necessary to use this option when doing development work on the Yamcs Web Interface.
 It allows to run ``npm`` in watch mode for a save-and-refresh development cycle.

 twoStageCommanding (boolean)
     Indicates whether issuing commands should be protected from accidental clicks.
 If ``true`` issuing a command will require two clicks at least (arm-and-issue).
-This feature is primarily intended for operational environments.
+This feature is primarily intended for an operational setting.

     Default: ``false``.

+logoutRedirectUrl (string)
+    The URL to redirect to after logging out of Yamcs.
+If unset, users are redirected to the built-in login page.